rinnesamu/react/README.md

+a simple menu using React
+<br/>The example is based on the material from fullstackopen course
+owner by University of Helsinki
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+<br/>This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts